AlexanderORuban/SDEV301-Homework-Your-Choice/README.md

 ## Features
 1. Add predefined parts to inventory.
-2. Update exisitng part quantites and prices.
+2. Update exisitng part quantities and prices.
 3. Find a part by its parts number.
 4. Display all parts in the inventory.